wicked-rainman/DAPL/docs/README.md

 converter exists - for processing spam E-mail).

 A small range of standalone utilities that aid dealing with IP related data have been included, albeit they are separate (but replicated) from the core DAPL wrapper.
+Data "fusion" can take place through inbuilt lookup functions that read separate reference files.

 DAPL makes provisions for two code blocks within any main routine: